YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Bag of Words model is a simplified representation used in natural language processing.
 A text is represented as the bag of its words, disregarding grammar and describes the occurrences of words with in a document.
 CountVectorizer can be used for bag of words model.
 This convert a collection of text documents to a matrics of token counts.
 CountVectorizer transforms the text into fixed-length vectors.

-Figure shows occurrences of words by CountVectorizer .
+Figure 14 shows occurrences of words by CountVectorizer .

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.countvec.png)

+Figure 14.
+Occurrences of words by CounterVectorizer.

 **Observation:** we observed occurrences of words.
 The 'deed' occurs around 4000.